-The relationship between traditional telecom operators and content and application providers (CAPs) has also changed much during the last number of years as data-driven business models for telecom operators have replaced the old models based on voice and SMS.
-Traditional network access providers, facing the risk of disintermediation, have entered into different forms of partnerships or cooperation with CAPs that aim to increase brand exposure, provide higher value to end-users and promote more data consumption that can also deliver indirect cross-benefits to other interlinked partners of platforms.
+The relationship between traditional telecom operators and OTT providers has also changed much during the last number of years as data-driven business models for telecom operators have replaced the old models based on voice and SMS.
+Traditional network access providers, facing the risk of disintermediation, have entered into different forms of partnerships or cooperation with OTT providers that aim to increase brand exposure, provide higher value to end-users and promote more data consumption that can also deliver indirect cross-benefits to other interlinked partners of platforms.

 There are also examples where the interaction between the network and service level is taking the form of cross-sector mergers.
-Bundles are no longer limited to a number of vertically integrated telecom and audiovisual services but are increasingly being designed to provide better access to popular internet-based content and services, usually through promotional prices or through so called "zero-rated" access.
+Bundles are no longer limited to a number of vertically integrated telecom and audio-visual services but are increasingly being designed to provide better access to popular internet-based content and services, usually through promotional prices or through so called "zero-rated" access.

 While consumers may benefit from the efficiency of one-stop shops, this might also make them more dependent on their providers and the increasing complexity and heterogeneity of bundles could make it more difficult for them to properly compare propositions and exercise informed choice.
-With an increasing value of data, for both the providers and the end-users, the ability to transfer personal data from one provider to another will likely become an important aspect for switching.
-These developments could create new barriers to switching and dampen some of the benefits of competition.
+With an increasing value of data, for both the providers and the end-users, there is also a risk that the inability to transfer personal data from one provider to another could become a barrier to switching.
+This could create new barriers to switching and dampen some of the benefits of competition.

 As more players have become involved in the distribution of digital services, it has become more difficult for end-users to understand the factors influencing their experience of using digital services.
-The download speed, once of paramount importance for understanding what quality to be expected, is now just one of several aspects determining the quality of experience for end-users.
-Service providers and regulatory agencies have been providing data on the characteristics of service provision using supply side indicators that measure network speed, itter, latency and reliability.
+The download speed, once of paramount importance for understanding what quality to be expected, is now just one of many several aspects determining the quality of experience for end-users.
+Service providers and regulatory agencies have been providing data on the characteristics of service provision using supply side indicators that measure network speed, jitter, latency and reliability.

 As the digital ecosystem becomes more complex, there will be an increasing need to ascertain the drivers of consumer engagement with digital services from a demand side perspective, to complement data on supply side aspects.
 Better and more granular information for people and businesses on the availability, speed, quality and pricing of services and indicators as experienced in the end-user environment when using internet based services will play a greater part in their ability to engage with the market and switch providers.
 The protection and empowerment of consumers, for example around issues such as billing, affordability and switching, is essential to the effective functioning of a digital society.
 In this context, the availability of choice and the ability to exercise that choice freely among service offers, principles that were recently reaffirmed with the adoption of the EU rules on Net Neutrality, needs to be safeguarded through effective monitoring and implementation by national regulators.

 The shifts in technology and usage patterns, while leading to an increased consumption of digital services, might also increase the risks of digital exclusion as the digital ecosystem evolves from being primarily about value added services to becoming an essential utility.
-Digital exclusion may become a particular problem in rural or sparsely populated areas.
-The development and benefits of the digital society requires that all citizens are connected and know how to experience the benefits of digital innovations and the digital market.
-Digital exclusion can manifest itself in new and different ways and its consequences will be greater as more and more services are only enabled by high capacity networks and as the internet of things (IoT) becomes more prevalent in day to day life.
+The development and benefits of the digital society requires that all citizens are connected so that they can experience the benefits of digital innovations and the digital market.
+Digital exclusion can manifest itself in new and different ways and its consequences will be greater as more and more services are only enabled by high capacity networks and as IoT becomes more prevalent in day to day life.